StartupersAcademy/website/_posts/2016-11-04-ionic-2-lesson4.md

 ## What is an Object ?

 An Object is compound data: it combines other things together into a single bundle.
-As noted above, what makes the Object unique is that it combines data with code.
+What makes the Object unique is that it combines data with code.

 ## What is a Class ?